Mubarraqqq/Emergency-Scraper/README.md

 # Emergency-Scraper
-Web Scraping and Automation Projects that provides the list of emergency numbers and calling codes around the world.
+A Web Scraping and Automation Project that provides the list of emergency numbers and calling codes around the world.